LFnonstop/599037_thesis/README.md

 This repository stores the code and results of my thesis.

+DataPrep_final:
-DataPrep_final: .rmd for data pre-processing
+  (1) .rmd for data pre-processing
+  (2) final dataset
+TopicModelling_final:
-TopicModelling_final: .rmd for topic modelling; excel file is 40 topics, top-20 words of each topic, and my manual label on each topic
+  (1) .rmd for topic modelling;
+  (2) excel file: 40 topics, top-20 words of each topic, and my manual label on each topic
+SupervisedModels:
+  (1) ModelSetup.rmd: train-test split, create folds
-SupervisedModels: .rmd & .html for modelling of three supervised algorithm—ridge logistic regression (Ridge), random forest (RF), k-nearest neighbours (KNN)
+  (2) .rmd & .html: modelling of three supervised algorithms—ridge logistic regression (Ridge), random forest (RF), k-nearest neighbours (KNN)

-Raw and large data files are stored at my OneDrive.
+Raw and large data files are too large (70+G) so they cannot be stored here.
+I store them in my OneDrive.

-Please let me know if you want to access the data, I will then share the link with you!
+Please let me know if you want to access the raw data, I will then share the link with you!

 Thank you very much!